Commencement Date : May 2018 | Expand All

 BRD209 Creativity and Innovation

 Students with Murdoch University-recognised Polytechnic Diplomas will be given 12 exemptions and gain entry to Year 2 of the programme.
 They can complete the course in 16 months instead of 28 months.

 The Bachelor of Science in Cyber Forensics and Information Security (Single Major) accepts a wide range of qualifications with advanced standing:

 - Polytechnic Diploma

-- Applicants admitted to the Bachelor of Science programme may be required to undertake bridging units in order to fulfil the required prerequisite knowledge.
+Applicants admitted to the Bachelor of Business programme may be required to undertake bridging units to fulfil the required prerequisite knowledge.
 The final decision rests with Murdoch University.

 Successful completion of a recognised approved Diploma qualification of higher, where the language of instruction was English.